 Traditional musical instrument exhibition

-Located in N’Jrieng village, Dong Gia Nghia commune, more than 9 km from Gia Nghia center on National Highway 28 towards Da Lat, Lam Dong.
+Traditional musical instrument exhibitionLocated in N’Jrieng village, Dong Gia Nghia commune, more than 9 km from Gia Nghia center on National Highway 28 towards Da Lat, Lam Dong.

-According to the M’Nong people’s concept, lithophone is a thread connecting people and the spiritual world, closely linked to the cultural and spiritual life of the indigenous people of Dak Nong.
+According to M’Nong beliefs, the lithophone is a thread connecting people and the spiritual world, closely linked to the cultural and spiritual life of the indigenous people of Dak Nong.
 The Dak Kar lithophone was also chosen as one of the symbols of the Dak Nong UNESCO Global Geopark.

 Duc Thanh School

-Duc Thanh is name of a school founded by patriotic scholars in Phan Thiet, in 1907 in response to the Modernisation Movement led by Phan Chau Trinh, Tran Quy Cap, and Huynh Thuc Khang.
-Duc Thanh school is a pride of local residents since Nguyen Tat Thanh (later President Ho Chi Minh) had stopped and taught for a while before going abroad in 1911.
+Duc Thanh SchoolDuc Thanh is the name of a school founded by patriotic scholars in Phan Thiet in 1907 in response to the Modernisation Movement led by Phan Chau Trinh, Tran Quy Cap, and Huynh Thuc Khang.
+Duc Thanh School is a source of pride for local residents, as Nguyen Tat Thanh (later President Ho Chi Minh) stopped there to teach briefly before going abroad in 1911.

-Address: 39 Trung Nhi street, Phan Thiet ward.
+Address: 39 Trung Nhi Street, Phan Thiet ward.

 Markets